w3c/wai-curricula/content/content-author/forms.md

 Students should be able to:

 * explain how people with disabilities rely on clear instructions to understand the content and to provide input reliably when required
-* provide clear instructions about the overall purpose of the form
+* provide clear instructions about the overall purpose of the form before the form
 * write additional instructions that provide examples of expected input when possible
 * provide orientation about the current step and about the total number of steps in a multi-step process
 * identify requirements for authoring tools to programmatically associate instructions to their corresponding form field or control